jasmineMLewis/jasmineMLewis/README.md

 - **Development Approach:** SDLC, Agile (Scrum)

-> **Note:** Some client websites may be offline due to business changes.
-> Code samples and deep dives available on request.

 # 🤝 Community Impact

 ### Junior League of New Orleans
 **Roles:** Committee Chair, Vice Chair